Leo-Falcon/cadive-guard/README.md

 your agent makes, you should be able to read exactly what it does, not just trust a vendor's word for it.

-You're free to use, copy, modify, and distribute this code, including commercially.
-The one thing the license doesn't allow is taking it and turning it into your own competing guard/agent-security product, or reselling it under a new name — see [License](#license) below.
+You're free to read, run, and modify this code for your own use, including commercially — guard your own agents, at your own company, no strings attached.
+What you can't do is hand it (as-is or modified) to someone else as part of a product or service you give them — that includes an unrelated product, not just a competing one.
+If you want to build that in, talk to us first — see [License](#license) below.

 The detection logic itself (the rules engine, anomaly detection, and CADIVE's paid features) lives in the CADIVE backend — see [cadive.net](https://cadive.net) for the full